 Our purpose is to help others come unto Christ by serving them as the Savior would.
 We serve voluntarily in charitable organizations, Church functions, and within the community.
 We will minister in His name to the one, just as He did, expressing His loving kindness.

-Service missionaries serve for 6 to 18 months (young women ages 19–25) and 6 to 24 months (young men ages 18–25).
+Service missionaries serve for up to 18 months (young women ages 19–29) and up to 24 months (young men ages 18–25).
 They live at home and serve locally.
 They serve as close to full time as their capability and circumstances allow.
 Each service missionary is provided a customized mission experience uniquely tailored to his or her talents, skills, and gifts.
 During their missions, it is common for service missionaries to serve in multiple assignments, including approved charitable organizations, Church operations, and stake-assigned service opportunities.
-Throughout their missions, service missionaries are under the ecclesiastical direction of their stake presidents.
+Throughout their missions, service missionaries are under the ecclesiastical direction of their stake presidents and under the operational direction of their service mission leaders.

-Worthy young men (ages 18 to 25) and young women (ages 19 to 25) who are unable to serve a proselyting mission for physical, mental, or emotional reasons may be called to a service mission.
-A worthy young man who is unable to serve a proselyting mission does not have a priesthood duty to serve a service mission.
+Worthy young men (ages 18 to 25) and young women (ages 19 to 29) whose circumstances are best suited for a service mission may be called as service missionaries.
+A worthy young man who is unable to serve a teaching mission does not have a priesthood duty to serve a service mission.

-Young men and young women who are unable to serve a full-time proselyting mission are called to be service missionaries.
-This assessment is made either during the missionary recommendation process or after an individual serves a portion of a proselyting mission and returns home before the expected completion date.
+Young men and young women whose circumstances are best suited for a service mission are called to be service missionaries.
+This assessment is made either during the missionary recommendation process or after an individual serves a portion of a teaching mission and returns home before the expected completion date.
 A service missionary is called by the Lord through His prophet to serve in an environment uniquely tailored to his or her talents, skills, and gifts.